-- Students enrolled in an online course must access the course and complete initial assignments within the first 48 hours of the day your class is scheduled to begin.
+- Students enrolled in an online course must access the course and complete initial assignments as directed in each course, usually within the first 48 hours of the day your class is scheduled to begin.

 - Hybrid courses generally meet on-campus prior to entering the online course environment.

 - Do not assume that the instructor will automatically drop you from their class; it is your responsibility to drop any class you do not plan to attend.